emandres/luhn-kata/step-3.md

   Asset.That(evenDigitValue digit, Is.EqualTo(expected))
 ```

-Go ahead an implement make that test pass.
+Go ahead and implement make that test pass.

 ```fsharp
 let evenDigitValue digit =